findmejojo/findmejojo/README.md

       print("Whitelisted")

     else
-          p:Kick("group copied to clip board join in here is id 14806099") end
+          p:Kick("group join in here is id 14806099 WE MIGHT NOT ACCEPT RANDOMS") end

 local UILibrary =